pt314/Minesweeper/README.md

 - Show mines when game is over
   - Show bad suspected mines (flags without mines)
   - Show exploded mine with diff graphics than other mines
-- Add option to ? cells
-- Clear cells when flagged or "?-ed"?
 - Double click to clear all surrounding cells
 - Status bar
   - Show number of mines (minus flags?)